 Mental Health Canada http://www.mentalhealthcanada.com

 Counseling therapies for shizophrenia.
-EBSCO DynaMed Plus website.
-Available at: http://www.dynamed.com/topics/dmp~AN~T903876/Counseling-therapies-for-schizophrenia .
-Updated July 19, 2016.
-Accessed April 18, 2018.
+EBSCO DynaMed website.
+Available at: https://www.dynamed.com/management/counseling-therapies-for-schizophrenia .
+Accessed September 2, 2020.

 Schizophrenia.
-EBSCO DynaMed Plus website.
-Available at: http://www.dynamed.com/topics/dmp~AN~T115234/Schizophrenia .
-Updated March 26, 2018.
-Accessed April 18, 2018.
+EBSCO DynaMed website.
+Available at: https://www.dynamed.com/condition/schizophrenia .
+Accessed September 2, 2020.

 Schizophrenia.
 National Institute of Mental Health website.
 Available at: https://www.nimh.nih.gov/health/topics/schizophrenia/index.shtml.
-Updated February 26, 2016.
-Accessed april 18, 2018.
+Accessed September 2, 2020.